davistdaniel/EPRpy/README.md

 ## About

 EPRpy is a Python library designed to streamline the handling, inspection, and processing of Electron Paramagnetic Resonance (EPR) spectroscopic data.
 The library originated as a collection of scripts I wrote for routine analysis of EPR data acquired on Bruker EPR spectrometers during my academic work.
-EPRpy focusses on ease of use, enabling quick data visualization, data comparisons, and having transparent as well as highly customisable control over data analysis.
+EPRpy focusses on ease of use, enabling quick data visualization (see below), data comparisons, and having transparent as well as highly customisable control over data analysis.

 <img src="https://github.com/davistdaniel/EPRpy/blob/main/docs/source/images/title_gif.gif" alt="title_gif">

 ## Installation

-To install  and use EPRpy, Python must be installed on your operating system.
-Python can be downloaded from the [official website](https://www.python.org/downloads/).
-EPRpy is compatible with Python 3.9 to 3.12 and can be installed with Python's package manager `pip`.

-### Installing EPRpy from a pre-built distribution

-Run in a terminal (or command prompt) :
+If you have python installed, EPRpy can be installed using *pip*.
+Execute the following in a terminal (or command prompt) :

 `python -m pip install eprpy`

-### Installing EPRpy from source

-Clone the [EPRpy repository](https://davistdaniel.github.io/EPRpy/) and then navigate to the folder where setup.py file is present.
-Then, run in a terminal (or command prompt) :

-`python -m pip install .`
+Further installation instructions can be found in the [documentation](https://davistdaniel.github.io/EPRpy/).

 ## Documentation

 For EPRpy documentation, see [here](https://davistdaniel.github.io/EPRpy/).
-Source files for building the docs using sphinx can be found in docs/source/ .
+Source files for building the documentation using sphinx can be found in docs/source/ .

 ## Features

 * Read and export EPR data acquired on Bruker EPR spectrometers.
-* Basic processing capabilities such as interactive baseline correction, integration etc.
+* Basic processing capabilities such as [interactive baseline correction](https://davistdaniel.github.io/EPRpy/notebooks/examples.html#Baseline-correction), integration etc.
+* [Interactive data inspection](https://davistdaniel.github.io/EPRpy/plotting.html#interactive-plots) for 1D and 2D datasets.
 * Generate quick plots of 1D and 2D datasets, compare different datasets.

 ## Upcoming